 - Create group meeting rooms with MS Teams.

 Outside of Canvas

 - Create a class group in Microsoft Teams or let students create it themselves

 - Create files and folders in Onedrive and share with classmates.

-- Encourage students to schedule and host their own live meetings with classmates using Zoom, Teams, or Collaborate Ultra (course room).
+- Encourage students to schedule and host their own live meetings with classmates using Zoom or MS Teams.

 - Help students manage slow internet and lower bandwidth

 - Provide best practices for managing virtual work